Human Rights Watch accuses Israel of genocide by ‘deliberately’ restricting water in Gaza

 The group, in an extensive report, found that between October 2023 and September 2024, Israeli authorities deprived Palestinians of what the World Health Organization (WHO) says is the minimum quantity of water required for survival in prolonged emergency situations.
 This has contributed to thousands of deaths and the spread of numerous diseases, the report found.

-CNN has reached out to the Israeli military and COGAT, the Israeli agency responsible for approving aid into Gaza, for comment on the report.

-The Israeli government has denied previous allegations of genocide as “entirely baseless,” and has categorically denied using hunger as a weapon of war.
+Israel, which has repeatedly denied allegations of genocide and of using hunger as a weapon of war, denied HRW’s latest accusations, with a foreign ministry spokesperson saying the report was “full of lies.”

 According to WHO, a person needs between 50 and 100 liters (13 and 26 gallons) of water per day to ensure their “basic needs are met.”
 In protracted emergency situations, the minimum amount of water can drop to 15 to 20 liters per day for drinking and washing.

-Note: This story has been updated with additional information.
-CNN’s Sana Noor Haq, Billy Stockwell, Jeremy Diamond and Dani Karni contributed reporting.